4nigel/dasu/README.md

 3. Choose a template from the Start dialog
 4. Drag SVG, PNG, JPG, or PDF files onto the sheet

-For DXF import and Bonsai BIM live connection, also run the bridge server:
+Bonsai BIM connection is in progress
+DXF is in progress
 ```
 python bridge/dasu_bridge.py
 ```